 ;[Settings] ;button=F1 Hotkey ;modifier=Shift +=Shift ^=Ctrl !=Alt #=Win Hotkey to turn off the screen [Settings] button=F1 modifier=Shift

 NirCmd is a small command-line utility that allows you to do practical tasks without displaying any user interface.
 One of the features is to turn off the monitor.
 So if you run nircmd.exe monitor off in the Command Prompt, it will turn off the monitor.

 Once you download the file, extract it.
 Locate nircmd.exe in the nircmd folder, and double-click to launch it.
 You may need admin privilege for the copy to work.
 You can right-click on the program and launch it with admin privileges.

 It will open a small pop-up window with the option to extract it to the Windows directory so you can run it from the command line if you wish.

 - Right-click on an empty place on the desktop, and choose to create a shortcut.

 - Right-click on the desktop, and then select New > Shortcut.

 - Use the browse button to locate the nircmd.exe.
 Make sure to add the extra command so it looks similar to the path below:

 - The next step is to add a hotkey to the shortcut.
 Right-click on the shortcut and click on properties.

-- Switch to Shortcut tab, and then use then press the keys you want to use as Shortcut.
+- Switch to the Shortcut tab, then press the keys you want to use as Shortcut.

-When you click on the shortcut, the monitor will turn off the display within 2 seconds.
-You can remove cmdwait 2000 if you want to turn off the monitor instantly.
+When you click the shortcut, the monitor will turn off the display within 2 seconds.
+You can remove cmdwait 2000 to turn off the monitor instantly.